aws-samples/amazon-chime-voice-connector-automated-cdr-transformation/README.md

 ### Upload the AWS Glue ETL script to S3:

-We first start by uploading the “*aws_glue_etl_script_amazon_chime_voice_connector_summary*” script file needed for the summary generator to a location of your choice in S3.
+We first start by uploading the “*aws_glue_etl_script_amazon_chime_voice_connector_summary*” script file (located in the src folder) needed for the summary generator to a location of your choice in S3.
 After the script has been uploaded, make sure to save the path of the file is saved on the side as it will be needed for the resource creation.

 ### Deploy the resources using CloudFormation template: